 Why do students need care after school hours?

 At BCARE, we provide after-school care services to working parents in the community.
-We have two centres, namely, HIS Connection and JOY Connection.
-These centres provide a secure and nurturing environment for children to enjoy outside of school hours.
+We have one centre, namely JOY Connection.
+The centre provide a secure and nurturing environment for children to enjoy outside of school hours.
 Priority is given to children from less advantaged families.
 We ensure that the children are meaningfully engaged in studies and healthy social interaction with their peers and are supported in developing a positive and mutually respectful relationship amongst themselves.

 Nurturing young minds

-HIS Connection is school-based and JOY Connection is community-based.
-Each of our centres provides an environment that is pleasant, comfortable, and conducive to children’s growth and development.
+JOY Connection is community-based centre and provides an environment that is pleasant, comfortable, and conducive to children’s growth and development.
 Our experienced staff use innovative strategies in their teaching and they pay attention to the character development and social emotional development of the children.
 The approach used balances care and discipline.
 Pupils are accorded respect and they are taught to respect self and others.
-The centres work towards raising children who are reflective learners who can reason and make responsible decisions.
+The centre work towards raising children who are reflective learners who can reason and make responsible decisions.